surfergrl/scallywags/README.md

 ### Structure

-The website consists of five pages: Home, Contact, Bookings, Services, Gallery
+The website consists of four pages: Home, About, Contact, Services

 ### Wireframes